legioner9/Node_Way_source_1/Jobs/CataloguerFs/CreateCatalog/AFP5_0.1_ctlg_1_to_2.v.0.1.5/_techical_task.md

-# create dir.DIR_root.md in directory cat.DIR_root
+# an exception cat.* from createCat